facebook/docusaurus/admin/publish.md

 Test running the website with the new version locally.

+To keep versions number small, delete the oldest version and add a link to it in `archivedVersions.json`.

+Check [Netlify site deployments](https://app.netlify.com/sites/docusaurus-2/deploys) to pick a recent immutable deployment url.

 ### 5. Create a Pull Request

 You should still be on your local branch `<your_username>/<version_to_release>`